SteeltoeOSS/Steeltoe/src/SteelToe.CloudFoundry.Connector.OAuth/README.md

 ﻿# CloudFoundry .NET OAuth Connector

-This project contains a SteelToe Connector for OAuth services.
+This project contains a Steeltoe Connector for OAuth services.
 This connector simplifies using CloudFoundry OAuth2 security services (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)).

 It exposes the OAuth service configuration data as injectable `IOption<OAuthServiceOptions>`.
-This connector is used by the ASP.NET Core [CloudFoundry External Security Provider](https://github.com/SteelToeOSS/Security), but can be used standalone as well.
+This connector is used by the ASP.NET Core [CloudFoundry External Security Provider](https://github.com/SteeltoeOSS/Security), but can be used standalone as well.
 ## Provider Package Name and Feeds

-`SteelToe.CloudFoundry.Connector.OAuth`
+`Steeltoe.CloudFoundry.Connector.OAuth`

 [Development feed (Less Stable)](https://www.myget.org/gallery/steeltoedev) - https://www.myget.org/gallery/steeltoedev